 The Trustees' review reported that it is effective, pro-active and conforms with all legal requirements and the financial health of the school is excellent.
 Education in the school is performing well as confirmed in our Ofsted visit of October 2017.
-The board will conduct its next self-evaluation in February 2021.
+The board will conduct its next self-evaluation in February 2022.

-The Trustees form two committees - Curriculum and Standards with Rachel Hartopp as Chair and Finance with Rod Lee as chair.
+The Trustees form three committees - Curriculum, Standards and Finance with Rodney Lee as chair in the 20/21 year.